-My golf travels take me all around the globe and as a former golf professional/operator who has played nearly 3,000 courses, not too much gets past me nor easily impresses me.
+My golf travels take me all around the globe and as a former golf professional/operator who has played well more than 3,000 courses, not too much gets past me nor easily impresses me.
 Surprisingly I knew precious little about the Vancouver Island Golf Trail, so maybe it’s been overlooked, but suffice it to say, it shouldn’t be and I’m a now a huge fan!

 Golf Trails are becoming a dime a dozen so to speak with golf courses anxious to combine with one another to spur play under the moniker of “Trail.”
 Some are indeed pretty special, but there are now at least a several dozen “Golf Trails” situated around North America.
 That said, the Vancouver Island Golf Trail in Western British Columbia, Canada has to rank as one of the best!

 Some trails are designed by one person so that the courses begin to look, feel, and play the same.
 Other ones have a wide variance in the quality and conditioning of courses, while others are designed to play so difficult that they essentially miss being fun for most of us.
 Some are dreadfully expensive or over-priced.
 The Vancouver Island Golf Trail of eleven courses at ten facilities has none of these shortcomings and what’s more, there’s plenty of fun to experience beyond the excellent golf.

 Yes, I must also admit that I previously knew little about Vancouver Island other than glowing reports from my friends about Victoria.
 Because southern Vancouver Island has some of the balmiest weather in Canada, golf is played all year long though admittedly it’s only suited to the hardy as opposed to the “fair weather golfer” during the late fall or winter months when a frost delay or short-lived dusting of snow might occur.
 And as for rain, the area receives about a third less than nearby Vancouver or Seattle.